 This piece was done for a British-based publication entitled It's a Small World.
 The publication has been operating for more than 60 years with each participant typically producing one page (front and back) which is then bound into the perfect-bound book.

-Helmut Krone, one of my favorite couple of historically important art directors, once said to me, “You need to know the answer before you hear the question.
-Then all you have to do is rework the question to fit your answer.”
+Helmut Krone, one of my favorite of the historically important art directors, once said to me, “You need to know the answer before you hear the question.
+Then all you have to do is massage the question to fit your answer.”
 I use to talk to my students about having ideas “on the shelf.”
 You constantly look for them.
 What could you do with this?
 How might this be applied?
 You get a picture in your head and then you put it on the shelf, to call down later when you need a solution.
 Doing the pieces that have little obvious value, because you can do so many of them and because they don’t carry much pressure, can offer important leaps in creativity in some future project.

 Here is the sequence of thoughts that got me to the idea shown in the image above.
 All told the thought process took me something like 4 seconds.
-The physical process to get the image ready for printing took about 9 hours.
+That is a serious estimate.
+These are the issues that weighed in during those 4 seconds.